mirzaaliyev/armadawebsite/README.md

 All needed sources are in 📁HTML folder.

 **21.09**

-“Add to Bag” modal added on product page.
+- “Add to Bag” modal added on product page.
+- Shopping Bag added.

 ## roadmap